rdyro/chatblade/README.md

 ## A CLI Swiss Army Knife for ChatGPT

-Chatblade is a versatile command-line interface (CLI) tool designed to interact with OpenAI's ChatGPT.
+Chatblade is a versatile command-line interface (CLI) tool designed to interact with Gemini.
 It accepts piped input, arguments, or both, and allows you to save common prompt preambles for quick usage.
 Additionally, Chatblade provides utility methods to extract JSON or Markdown from ChatGPT responses.

-**Note**: You'll need to set up your OpenAI API key to use Chatblade.
+**Note**: You'll need to set up your Gemini API key to use Chatblade.

-You can do that by either passing `--openai-api-key KEY` or by setting an env variable `OPENAI_API_KEY` (recommended).
+You can do that by either passing `--api-key KEY` or by setting an env variable `GEMINI_API_KEY` (recommended).
 The examples below all assume an env variable is set.

 ## Install